troyleft. - Submerged

 After finalizing the arrangements, we moved on to cutting vocals.
 We booked a session at good ol' Maple Tree Studio where we would meet face to face for the first time.
 I showed up an hour early for setup, and threw up an AKG C414, a Neumann TLM-103, and a Violet Amethyst as first guesses for the mic.
 When Jake arrived, as part of his warm up, I had him sing through each mic.
 We quickly moved forward with the Violet Amethyst as his vocal mic.
 The final vocal chain used was the Violet Amethyst into a Toft ATB16 into a DigiDesign 003, with a BLA mod, and finally into ProTools.
 We took the same approach for each song; he'd sing a couple complete run-throughs and we'd go back, section by section.
 By the end of the day, we had cut five out of six tracks and were feeling pretty good.
 Since we didn't get through all six songs, we decided to book another session in a few weeks.

-April 14th rolled around and we found ourselves back at Maple Tree.
-The first item on the agenda was cutting the vocal for β€œRun or Stay” since we hadn't tracked it yet.
+Back at Maple Tree, the first item on the agenda was cutting the vocal for β€œRun or Stay” since we hadn't tracked it yet.
 Jake took me by surprise during the outro of this song with this gnarly, guttural scream which I think sounds amazing.
 We did a couple more takes of the scream and took a break to rest his voice.
 From there, we went back and re-recorded around 40% of the vocals on the rest of the project.
 With another intense eight hour session behind us, we both finally felt ready to start the editing process.

 The glue